-When Good Friday comes, we are always confronted with the question, “How can the death of the one, Jesus Christ be redemption for all?”
+When Good Friday comes, we are constantly confronted with, “How can the death of the one, Jesus Christ, be redemption for all?”

-That question, especially from a non-believer’s point-of-view is usually followed with another question, “Why the crucifixion of Jesus Christ more than 2000 years ago has relevance and important impact in our lives today?”
+That question, especially from a non-believer’s point of view, is usually followed by another question, “Why the crucifixion of Jesus Christ more than 2000 years ago has relevance and an important impact on our lives today?”

 That’s one question I published on my From Worry to Glory blog many years ago.

-With those questions, I’m not looking for a long, highly theological, historical, Hebrew and Greek word study answer.
+I’m not looking for a long, highly theological, historical, Hebrew and Greek word study answer to those questions.

 Here are seven short Good Friday reflections on how the death of Jesus Christ is redemption for us all that my friends shared.

-1. Our sins separates us from God by Terrence
+1. Our sins separate us from God by Terrence

 Jesus came as the sacrificial lamb to cover our sins.
-But more than that, he showed us the way to the Father, in that by His Grace, he empowers us to once again have complete faith in Him, by dying to ourselves, losing our belief that we can make superior choices, and being reborn in Christ Jesus, restoring complete faith in His goodness and allow His laws and commandments to be the guide for all our choices.
+But more than that, he showed us the way to the Father, in that by His Grace, he empowers us to once again have complete faith in Him by dying to ourselves, losing our belief that we can make superior choices, and being reborn in Christ Jesus, restoring complete trust in His goodness and allow His laws and commandments to be the guide for all our options.

-This continues to be relevant now since we are still plagued by the sin of unbelief.
-We must hence follow in the footsteps of Jesus, to die to ourselves, and be reborn into a new life of complete faith in the goodness of God.
+This crucifixion continues to be relevant now since the sin of unbelief still plagues us.
+We must, hence, follow in the footsteps of Jesus, die to ourselves, and be reborn into a new life of complete faith in the goodness of God.

 2. The relevance of the crucifixion by Jones

 The relevance of the crucifixion was that He was made flesh, a human flesh that can feel the pain of crucifixion just like an ordinary man.
-During the time of that Roman Empire, a penalty of death by crucifixion was just a normal duty of the centurion in charge.
+During the Roman Empire, a penalty of death by crucifixion was just a standard duty of the centurion.

-But what was important was the resurrection that gave assurance of salvation and the meaning of life, a life worth living because He lives.
+But what was important was the resurrection, which assured salvation and gave meaning to life, a life worth living because He lives.

 A blessed Resurrection!
-Every year we commemorate the triumph of life and the precious sacrifice of Christ, that ultimate proves that through the life exhibited by Christ we have received the greatest assurance in life.
+Every year, we commemorate the triumph of life and the precious sacrifice of Christ, which ultimately proves that through Christ’s life, we have received the most excellent assurance in life.

-In all of human life and in every generation, death is the ultimate question that has not been answered.
+In all human life and every generation, death is the ultimate question that has not been answered.

-Thank God for the coming and manifestation of Jesus Christ in human form, that through Him we have an advocate to the Creator God.
+Thank God for the coming and manifestation of Jesus Christ in human form.
+We now have an advocate to the Creator God through Him.

-Jesus Christ came in human flesh and lived amongst us, not only to understand our ordeal but to reassure us, that while we may experience death which is the last enemy to conquer, we have a great assurance that we will have eternal life (John 3:16).
+Jesus Christ came in human flesh and lived amongst us to understand our ordeal and reassure us that while we may experience death, which is the last enemy to conquer, we have a great assurance that we will have eternal life (John 3:16).

-Through the Death of Jesus Christ, “all who believe in Him” have already received the gift of life and the assurance of Glory.
+Jesus Christ’s death, “all who believe in Him” have already received the gift of life and the assurance of Glory.

-As the songwriter Bill Gaither puts it in these words…” because He lives, I can face tomorrow; Because He lives, all fear is gone; because I know He holds the future, and life is worth the living just because He lives.”
+As the songwriter Bill Gaither says,” Because He lives, I can face tomorrow; because He lives, all fear is gone; because I know He holds the future, and life is worth living just because He lives.”

 4. The relevance of the crucifixion of Jesus by Melvin

-The relevance of the crucifixion of Jesus is understandable if it is connected to His resurrection.
-Both the crucifixion and resurrection events confront some basic issues in life, like fear of life or death.
+The significance of Jesus’s crucifixion is understandable if it is connected to His resurrection.
+Both the crucifixion and resurrection events confront some fundamental issues in life, like fear of life or death.

-But its relevance makes sense if personal faith in God is present.
-For me, these are just some of the existential issues that the historical event of crucifixion can confront in our lives.
+But its relevance makes sense if one has personal faith in God.
+These are just some of the existential issues that the historical event of the crucifixion can confront in our lives.

-Awesome questions and the answer is that sometimes, once is enough.
-Only one time will there be someone who is the first to step on to the surface of the moon.
+Excellent question; and the answer is that sometimes, once is enough.
+Only once will there be someone who is the first to step onto the moon’s surface.

 Only once did my wife and I need to stand up and commit our lives to each other.

-Only once were each of our children born into this world and into our families.
+Only once were our children born into this world and our families.

-Only once did a person have to finally put the laws of physics and flight together to lift an airplane of the earth to allow others to gain the benefit universally.
+Only once did a person have to finally combine the laws of physics and flight to lift an airplane off the earth, allowing others to gain the benefit universally.

-After much experimentation, Thomas Edison found the right filament, but only once did he ignite the incandescent bulb that then allowed him to light the whole world.
+After much experimentation, Thomas Edison found a suitable filament, but he ignited the incandescent bulb only once, which allowed him to light the whole world.

-You see Christ was the only begotten Son of God who was born once, lived once, taught once and died and was resurrected once, in order to bring us to God.
+Christ was the only begotten Son of God, who was born once, lived once, taught once, died once, and was resurrected once to bring us to God.

 6. Recognising my sinfulness and my need for a Saviour by Jonan

-Recognising my sinfulness and the fact that I cannot do anything on my will and effort to cleanse me from all unrighteousness make Jesus Christ relevant and important.
+Recognising my sinfulness and that I cannot do anything of my will and effort to cleanse myself from all unrighteousness makes Jesus Christ relevant and vital.

-As if my spirit was like an old rusty and squeaky wheel in need of repair and replacement.
+My spirit was like an old, rusty, squeaky wheel needing repair and replacement.

 Acknowledging my need for a Saviour, I found the answer to the question.